"To The Men in White: Another viewpoint"

 would guess that this is also the main reason why many in the older

+generation are still your loyal fans.
 Good that she recognises LKY’s contributions towards nation-building.

 I may not agree to all the strategies you've used then (and some were